• Products

 3. Select Advanced search or press the Enter/Return key.

 Advanced search results help you better understand if a result is the one you’re looking for by showing you information beyond just the title.
-View highlighted search terms, check the last updated date, and use clickable breadcrumbs for contextual insight into a page’s location and hierarchy.
+View highlighted search terms, check the last updated date, and use clickable breadcrumbs for contextual insight into a item’s location and hierarchy.

 Advanced search results help you better understand if a result is the one by showing you information beyond just the title.